eliteportal/publication_scraper/README.md

     --pub_table syn51407023
 ```

+## Automation
+There is a github action [updated-publications.yaml](.github/workflows/updated-publications.yaml) that runs this script on a schedule.
+It will automatically run the above command on a monthly basis.
+The script is ran via the Synapse service user: `synapse-service-dpe-team`.

+Important notes about the github action:
+* It will stop after 60 days if there are no pushes to this repository.
+(This is a Github limitation.)
+* The action will fail with "Error: All pmids already in the portal" if there are no pmids to add to the portal.

 ## Updates

 **2023-10-10**
 - If the grant serial number overlaps with annother for example `UH2AG064706` and `UH3AG064706` then a different call to get the search results must be made and the previously developed functions do not work
 - Found the NIH library for R is much faster than python